Effective mid-funnel marketing can make or break your customer’s journey.

-As your potential customers enter this stage, they typically see an awareness ad on social media or in their search engine results.
-It’s the first time your audience hears about you, so the goal is to educate them about what you do and the niche you represent.
+As your potential customers enter this stage, they are typically a referral, or they’ve seen a post or an awareness ad on social media, or your page has appeared in search engine results.
+It’s likely that this is the first time your audience hears about you, so the goal is to educate them about what you do and the niche you represent.

 People interested in product management will likely be curious about this offer, so they’ll sign up to try it out.
 Once they become subscribers, it’s easier to move them further down the funnel with carefully executed email marketing campaigns.

-At this stage, your potential customer has probably seen your ads or tried your free offer.
+At this stage, your mid-funnel lead has probably seen your ads or tried your free offer.
 They might also want to learn more about your business and evaluate your products against the competitors before they commit financially.